calvertyang/opentok-go-sdk/README.md

 #### Generating Tokens

 Once a Session is created, you can start generating Tokens for clients to use when connecting to it.
-You can generate a token by calling the `Session#GenerateToken(options)` method on the instance after creating it.
+You can generate a token by calling the `OpenTok.GenerateToken(sessionId, options)` method, or by calling the `Session.GenerateToken(options)` method on the instance after creating it.

 ```go
 // Generate a Token from just a session_id (fetched from a database)